upenn-libraries/sdbmss/README_DOCKER.md

   vi .docker-environment
   ```

 * In separate terminal windows, start the database container, and then
   run docker ps to find out its container ID (you'll need it for the
   next step).

   ```
   # do this in one window
   docker-compose run db
   # do this in another
   docker ps
   ```

+  Normally you would do a single docker-compose, but for set up, we
+  have to first set up the database.

 * Run a MySQL client in the running database container and type in
   these commands to create the databases and user account (root